-15 45.
-In more natural settings, mother cows introduce their young to other calves to form social 16 groups where they learn how to become well-functioning, healthy adults.

-46. In such settings, calves socialize freely.
+- 45. In more natural settings, mother cows introduce their young to other calves to form social groups where they learn how to become well-functioning, healthy adults. - 46.
+In such settings, calves would socialize freely.
 This includes engaging in, and deriving significant welfare benefits from, vigorous social play-activities such as play-fighting, galloping, bucking, and kicking.
 Calves begin engaging in these sorts of play behaviors around the second week of life, actively seek companions, and play the most around the age of four months.
+Cows and calves free from confinement play more, such as by galloping, bucking, and kicking up their heels.
 Calves raised with peers tend to engage in more play.

-See, e.g., Kälber & Barth, Practical Implications of Suckling Systems, supra note 30; Eilish Lynch et al., Effect of Abrupt Weaning at Housing on Leukocyte Distribution, Functional Activity of Neutrophils, and Acute Phase Protein Response of Beef Calves, 6 BMC Vet Res 39 (2010), https://doi.org/10.1186/1746-6148-6-39.
+32 See, e.g., Kälber & Barth, Practical Implications of Suckling Systems, supra note 31; Eilish Lynch et al., Effect of Abrupt Weaning at Housing on Leukocyte Distribution, Functional Activity of Neutrophils, and Acute Phase Protein Response of Beef Calves, 6 BMC Vet Res 39 (2010), https://doi.org/10.1186/1746-6148-6-39.

-&lt;sup>27 Animal Welfare Approved by AGW, Certified Animal Welfare Approved by AGW Standards for Dairy Cattle, supra note 3.
+33 Animal Welfare Approved by AGW, Certified Animal Welfare Approved by AGW Standards for Dairy Cattle, supra note 3.

-&lt;sup>33 Global Animal Partnership, 5-Step® Animal Welfare Pilot Standards, supra note 2.
+34 Global Animal Partnership, 5-Step® Animal Welfare Pilot Standards, supra note 4.